StreamlabsSupport/Streamlabs-Desktop/README.md

 ### Display capture not working for Nvidia notebook users

+First disable **Force GPU as render device** in `Settings > Advanced (Video section)` https://prnt.sc/mzzm1s and restart Streamlabs OBS.
+If that does not resolve the display capture issue then also do the following;

 1. Have Streamlabs OBS shortcut on your desktop, if not add it.
 2. Right-click the `Streamlabs OBS` shortcut and select `Run with graphics processor -> Integrated graphics`.
         - https://prnt.sc/kwyv9x